Luke Shaw: defender to sign new contract after making a 'big effort' in training

 But Mourinho says the England full-back has made "a big effort" in training and is about to agree a new deal.

-Shaw signed for United in June 2014 for £27m but was out of the game for almost a year after breaking his leg three months later.
+Shaw signed for United in June 2014 for £27m but was out of the game for almost a year after breaking his leg 15 months later.

 He has made six league appearances so far this season and Mourinho says staying injury-free is important for the player.